Juliet Schlefer, Soprano

 1.jpg

-Opera experience at UMich included the March 2024 production of Elizabeth Cree as Aveline Mortimer by Kevin Puts, directed by Gregory Keller and Kirk Severtson, and her Power Center debut in November 2022 as the vixen Bystrouška, in Leoš Janáček’s The Cunning Little Vixen, directed by Tara Faircloth and Kirk Severtson.
-Juliet also had a leading role in the workshop premiere of Tom Cipullo’s opera, Hobson’s Choice, in spring of 2023, and was cast as Adele in the University of Michigan’s, 2020 production of Die Fledermaus, directed by Grant Preisser.
+Juliet received her 2024 Masters of Music degree from the University of Michigan along with the Earl V. Moore Award for Artistic Achievement.
+Opera roles at UMich included as Aveline Mortimer in the March 2024 productionof Elizabeth Cree by Kevin Puts, directed by Gregory Keller and Kirk Severtson and her Power Center debut in November 2022 as the vixen Bystrouška, in Leoš Janáček’s The Cunning Little Vixen, directed by Tara Faircloth and Kirk Severtson.
+Juliet also had a leading role in the workshop premiere of Tom Cipullo’s opera, Hobson’s Choice and was cast as Adele in the University of Michigan’s, 2020 production of Die Fledermaus, directed by Grant Preisser.
 Read more